 As the metal coils are heated by electricity, a fan blows the warm air into the apartment.

-In some cases, you may be able to get a fan heater with oscillation.
-This means that the heater moves from side to side, and this can ensure that warm air is evenly distributed throughout the apartment.
+In some cases, you may be able to get this type of heater with oscillation.
+This means that the heater moves from side to side, and this can ensure that warm air is evenly distributed throughout the whole room.

 - May be equipped with oscillation